Please read the information below carefully before making a complaint. It may also be helpful to view the 'Before making a complaint' video

 Important: Please read the Complaint Form carefully before completing and submitting it to the Legal Services Commission.

-Completed Complaints Forms and attachments can be sent to the Legal Services Commission by:
+Completed Complaints Forms and attachments may be sent to the Legal Services Commission by:

 Legal Services Commission